bariskbayram/BusCardSystem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Bus Card System is an example project for OOP design and test-first approach.
-We designed all senarios first, and then we praticed with test-first approach.
+Bus Card System is an example project for Object-Oriented Analysis and Design' usage and test-first approach(TDD).
+We designed all scenarios first, and then we practiced with test-first approach.
 We prepared a report on testing processes.

 https://drive.google.com/file/d/1uMVPcJUOmDEwrIAh_eqDbtErTQ2cBvwW/view?usp=sharing (It's not translated to English yet.)